A Global Covenant concerning Faiths and Freedom of Conscience

-Freedom of conscience underpins many of the other human rights that every person should enjoy, including freedom of expression.
-This is why the right to express your beliefs is enshrined in the 1948 Universal Declaration of Human Rights.
-However, this freedom is being marginalised.
+Freedom of thought, conscience and religion underpins many of the other human rights that every person should enjoy, including freedom of expression.
+This is why this precious right is enshrined in the 1948 Universal Declaration of Human Rights.
+However, we cannot take this freedom for granted.

-The Global Charter of Conscience brings religious tolerance back to the centre of public debate, and it can help future generations engage freely in the public life of their nation.
+The Global Charter of Conscience brings religious and worldview tolerance back to the centre of public debate.

-The Charter has been drafted by people of many faiths and none, politicians of many persuasions, academics and NGOs, all committed to a partnership on behalf of “freedom of thought, conscience and religion” for people of all faiths and none.
+The Charter has been drafted by people of many faiths and none, politicians of many persuasions, academics and NGOs, all committed to “freedom of thought, conscience and religion” for people of all faiths and none.

 The Charter calls for the cultivation of civility and the construction of a civil public square that maximises freedom for everyone.
 It provides a vision and framework to help us discuss and resolve our present problems in a constructive, rights-honouring manner.
 This long term endeavour is now even more important than it was at its 2012 launch.